 6. Make Some Noise on Game Day

-From ballparks to sideline seats, summer in Lexington brings plenty of ways to get in on the action.
-Catch a baseball game with the Lexington Legends at Legends Field, where fans can enjoy promotions and fireworks shows throughout the season.
-Soccer enthusiasts can cheer on the Lexington Sporting Club, the city's professional and youth soccer organization, with matches offering family-friendly entertainment and theme nights.
+From ballparks to sideline seats, summer in Lexington brings plenty of ways to get in on the gameday action.
+Catch a baseball game with the Lexington Legends at Legends Field, where fans can enjoy thrilling matchups, postgame fireworks shows throughout the season, and fan-favorite promos like $2 Tuesday, Thirsty Thursday, Family Fun Day, and Bark in the Park.
+Keep an eye on the calendar for special events happening at Legends Field, such as Nitro Circus 2.0 on August 30.

 7. Get a Close-Up View of Horse Country

-Pictured here: Kentucky Horse Park
+Horse CountryPictured here: Kentucky Horse Park

-Go behind the scenes with guided Horse Farm Tours for an up-close look at the farms, training grounds, and daily life that define this world-renowned industry.
+Go behind the scenes with guided horse farm tours for an up-close look at the farms, training grounds, and daily life that define this world-renowned industry.
 Visitors can also experience Keeneland Racecourse year-round through morning workouts and guided tours of one of the most beautiful tracks in the world.
-While race days at Keeneland pause for the summer, The Red Mile keeps the action going with the second oldest harness racing track in the world, plus gaming and a full sportsbook open year-round.
+While race days at Keeneland pause for the summer, The Red Mile keeps the action going with the second-oldest harness racing track in the world, plus gaming and a full sportsbook open year-round.
 And don’t miss the USEF Pony Finals in August, where top young riders compete on a national stage.

 8. Explore Kentucky’s Great Outdoors

-Pictured here: Raven Run Nature Sanctuary
+RavensRunPictured here: Raven Run Nature Sanctuary

 Summer is the perfect time to go outside and immerse yourself in the awe-inspiring natural beauty of Central Kentucky.
 Spend a morning exploring at Raven Run Nature Sanctuary, where over 10 miles of trails wind through wildflowers, woodlands, and scenic overlooks.
-Take a stroll through The Arboretum to see native plants from across all seven Kentucky regions—or take a walk through time at McConnell Springs, a 26-acre nature sanctuary where Lexington was first named and that served as a campsite for the first Bluegrass settlers.
+Take a stroll through The Arboretum to see native plants from across all seven Kentucky regions—or take a walk through time at McConnell Springs, a 26-acre nature sanctuary where Lexington was first named, and that served as a campsite for the first Bluegrass settlers.

 Feeling adventurous?
 Get an adrenaline rush at Boone Creek Outdoors and soar on ziplines as long as 1,400 feet and as high as 200 feet.
 Or paddle your way through the region’s waterways with Canoe Kentucky, which offers kayak and canoe rentals for individuals and groups just a short drive away.